 Now, start a while loop that will automate the process of moving the rectangles and recording their statistics .
 This loop will run until more than half of a rectangle extends below latitude 30o South, at which time the loop will break.

 As mentioned previously, OpenCV stores images as NumPy arrays.
 To calculate the stats within the active rectangle, rather than the whole image, create a subarray using normal slicing .
 Call this subarray rect_img, for “rectangular image.”
 Then, add the rectangle number and these coordinates to the rect_coords dictionary .
-You’ll want to keep a record of these for the NASA staff, who’ll use your rectangles as the starting point for more detailed investigations later.
+You’ll want to keep a record of these coordinates for the NASA staff, who’ll use your rectangles as the starting point for more detailed investigations later.

 Next, start a conditional to check that the current rectangle is at or below the maximum elevation limit specified for the project .
 As part of this statement, use NumPy to calculate the mean elevation for the rect_img subarray.